What are we working on now?

 We continue to look for ways to make our information more accessible.

-In 2014, we will publish a revised edition of our publication Scotland’s Listed Buildings
+In December we published a new edition of our publication Scotland’s Listed Buildings

-to ensure that it remains fit for purpose.
+to ensure that it remains fit for purpose (digital edition available

-We have recently begun issuing an ‘assessment against the listing criteria’ for listing consultations.
-These assessments provide more clarity and transparency about our decision making and will be used to inform the new ‘listed building record’ which will be launched towards the end of 2014.
-The new records will have a more eye-catching design and have the facility to include photographs and a general location map.
+IWe now issue an ‘assessment against the listing criteria’ for listing consultations.
+These assessments provide more clarity and transparency about our decision making and will be used to inform the new ‘listed building record’ which will be launched in 2015.
+The new records will have a more user friendly design and have the facility to include photographs and a general location map.

-Is there a particular issue you would like us to address or any advice which would make our website more user friendly?
-Send us your ideas by emailing us at firstname.lastname@example.org
+Is there a particular issue you would like us to address?
+Send us your ideas by emailing us at email@example.com

 .or call us on 0131 668 8701/8705.